ferrous-systems/threadx-experiments/nrf52-app/README.md

 You must have `probe-rs` in your system's PATH.
 See <https://probe.rs> for more details and installation instructions.
-You will also need `arm-none-eabi-gcc` in your system's PATH, so this project can automatically compile ThreadX (which is looks for in `../threadx`).
+You will also need `arm-none-eabi-gcc` in your system's PATH, so this project can automatically compile ThreadX (which it looks for in `../threadx`).

 You will see something like: